German ministers, carmakers meet under pressure to tackle pollution

 There are around 15 million diesel cars on Germany's roads, which contribute around 40 percent to NOx pollution in major cities, according to the DUH environmental lobby.

 The stakes have increased in recent weeks.
-Britain and France have turned up the pressure on Berlin by announcing plans to eventually ban all diesel and petrol vehicles, while top German carmakers BMW (BMWG.DE), Daimler (DAIGn.DE), Audi (NSUG.DE), Porsche and VW (VOWG_p.DE) are being investigated by European regulators for alleged anti-competitive collusion.
+Britain and France have turned up the pressure on Berlin by announcing plans to eventually ban all diesel and petrol vehicles, while top German carmakers BMW, Daimler, Audi , Porsche and VW are being investigated by European regulators for alleged anti-competitive collusion.